The Best Christmas Markets in Europe

 The Fiera di Santa Lucia is the oldest and most important of the two.
 An event that originated hundreds of years ago and really encapsulates the Italian Christmas theme.
 Found in Strada Maggiore and open every day until boxing day, this market is recognized by the Superintendency of Fine Arts of high historical and cultural value for its location and prevalence of articles for the nativity scene and tree that you will find there.

 Some would say we have left the best until last.
 The market in Brussels has long been a favourite for many.
 225 chalets adorn the marketplace and will stay there for five weeks, offering fabulous food and gorgeous gifts.
 At night it becomes an illuminated paradise, that this year includes the Place de le Monnaie being transformed into a beautiful après-ski village until Jan 9th.
 For 2022 it could be something else though as each year the organisers look to create something even bigger and better!

 Known as ‘Winter Wonders’ this Belgian market strikes the balance of modern and traditional with ease and entertains its visitors with an ice rink, plenty of food stalls, light shows and more.
 This is an extremely popular market though and many flock to see the stunning Christmas tree, shop the array of offerings, and ride the ferris wheel.
 So work your way through this spectacle at your leisure but if there is one thing in particular you do not want to miss, factor it in as soon as you can so you don’t miss out!

 If you plan to hire a car to visit any destination in Europe, protect yourself from costly excess fees with excess insurance.
-At Direct Car Hire Excess we specialise in providing you with the cover you need for both European and Worldwide trips.
-Get a quote today or contact us with any questions.
+At Direct Car Hire Excess we specialise in providing you with the cover you need.
+With both excess insurance for car hire in europe as well as Worldwide trips.